clayball/honey-hole/README.md

 honey pots deployed throughout an organization.

+## Required software

+The following software is required.

+- iptables
+- SSH (key auth, fetch honeypot logs from honeyhole)
+- PHP

+## Setup

+### PHP

+TODO:

+### IPtables

+TODO:

 ## Honey-Hole Project Planning

+What are we going to do?

+- collect data from all honeypots (OSSEC reports)
+- create datasets from our data
+- create a report generation tool

-What are we going to do and how are we going to do it?
+How are we going to do it?

+- very carefully
+- with thoughtful execution
+- using as few requirements as possible

 ### Data Collection